komodorio/helm-dashboard/dashboard/README.md

 2. go to `helm-dashboard-v2/dashboard` in your local project.
 3. inorder to install dependncies and start the development server
     - `npm i`
-    - `npm start`
+    - `npm run dev`
-4. with the default integration the dashboard should run on http://localhost:3000/
+4. with the default integration the dashboard should run on  http://localhost:5173/

 ## Choosing a task